-She received a personal invitation from Derek Deane to join English National Ballet and within six months was promoted to Principal.
-She danced the full range of the Company’s principal roles.
+Within six months of joining English National Ballet, Tamara was promoted to Principal, and went on to dance the full range of the Company’s principal roles.
 Derek Deane created the roles of Juliet (Romeo & Juliet) and Clara (The Nutcracker) for her.
-Her performances as Clara broke all box office records at the London Coliseum and The Times named her “Dance Revelation of the Year”.
-She collaborated once again with Derek Deane for the creation of Strictly Gershwin at the Royal Albert Hall in 2008 and 2011 with English National Ballet.
+Her performances as Clara broke all box office records at the London Coliseum and The Times named her “Dance Revelation of the Year.”

-Tamara joined The Royal Ballet as a Principal at the invitation of Sir Anthony Dowell shortly after her highly acclaimed Guest Artist debut with the Company in Peter Wright’s Giselle, and danced there for 12 years.
+Tamara joined The Royal Ballet as a Principal at the invitation of Sir Anthony Dowell shortly after her highly acclaimed Guest Artist debut with the Company in Sir Peter Wright’s Giselle, and danced there for 12 years.

-She is on the Board of Arts Council East, Dance UK, the ICA, the Anglo-Spanish Society, a Patron of the Ipswich-based DanceEast Academy, Patron of the Flamingo Chicks and Adviser to Spain’s Superior Counsel of Artistic Studies.
+She is on the Board of One Dance UK, the Anglo-Spanish Society, a Patron of the Ipswich-based DanceEast Academy, Patron of the Flamingo Chicks and Adviser to Spain’s Superior Council of Artistic Studies.